awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 Use the following procedures to manually set up the AWS Site\-to\-Site VPN connection\.
 Alternatively, you can let the VPC creation wizard take care of many of these steps for you\.
 For more information about using the VPC creation wizard to set up the virtual private gateway, see [Scenario 3: VPC with Public and Private Subnets and AWS Site\-to\-Site VPN Access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario3.html) or [ Scenario 4: VPC with a Private Subnet Only and AWS Site\-to\-Site VPN Access](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario4.html) in the *Amazon VPC User Guide*\.

-To set up a Site\-to\-Site VPN connection, you need to complete the following steps:
+To set up a Site\-to\-Site VPN connection, complete the following steps:
 + Step 1: [Create a Customer Gateway](#vpn-create-cgw)
 + Step 2: [Create a Virtual Private Gateway](#vpn-create-vpg)
 + Step 3: [Enable Route Propagation in Your Route Table](#vpn-configure-routing)